-Full-board accommodation is provided with four nights at the Hotel Promenaadi, Haapsalu and four nights at the Rehe Hotel in Tartu.
+Full-board accommodation is provided with four nights at the Hotel Promenaadi, Haapsalu and four nights at a lovely rural hotel near Tartu.
 All hotels are of good standard and all rooms have en suite facilities.
 Packed lunches will be taken every day.

 Travel insurance.
 Personal items, alcoholic drinks, laundry.